jameshfisher/jameshfisher.com/_posts/2017-02-03-c-generate-assembly.md

   - assembly
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  Compiling with the `-S` flag generates assembly.
 ---

 Any C compiler has multiple stages.
 A fundamental one is _assembler_.
 The compiler runs the C preprocessor, parses the C file, and transforms that AST into assembler.
 Usually, we instruct the compiler to then _assemble_ that into an object file and link it, producing a binary.